pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-pdm-does-not-implement-pep-582.md

 I'm willing to trust that PDM's authors are well intentioned and didn't intentionally aim to end up with "false advertising" in the first feature the project lists in the README.

-Besides, I only look closer look at this because I was talking to one of PEP 582's authors recently, and [LWN][lwn][^1] linked to someone on the internet was claiming that PDM is a solution to Python packaging.
+Besides, I only took closer look at this because I was talking to one of PEP 582's authors recently, and [LWN][lwn][^1] linked to someone on the internet was claiming that PDM is a solution to Python packaging.

 [lwn]: https://lwn.net/SubscriberLink/920132/cb4d6c0f07b54952/